daninnewyork/Bloodhound/README.md

 `done()` is so important at the end of a promise chain.
 It ensures that any *un-*handled exceptions are rethrown so your application won't end up in an inconsistent state.

+Finally, there is a subtle but important difference between using `catch` and `then` to register failure callbacks.
+Look at the following 2 code samples:

+    var doStuff = function(resolve) {
+            // pretend stuff happens here
+            resolve(values);
+        },

+        success = function(results) {
+            // process results
+        },

+        failure = function() {
+            // log failure
+        }

+    return new Promise(doStuff).then(success, failure);
+    return new Promise(doStuff).then(success).catch(failure);

+What is the difference in the last 2 lines?
+In the first line, we attached the failure callback to the `doStuff` method -- it will only be invoked if that method throws an error or rejects.

+But in the second line, we've attached the failure callback to *both* `doStuff` and `success` -- now, if an error occurs in either of those methods, `failure` will be called.
+This may be the behavior you want.
+Or you may want to handle errors in `success` with special
+logic:

+    return new Promise(doStuff)
+        .then(success, failure)
+        .catch(function() {
+            // success must have failed
+        });

 #### promise.notified(*[Function]*) : Promise